-When the connection to the KNX has been established, the Options window of the DGS Software Tool appears.
-The connection to the DG/S is indicated by the display of the tab (DG/S 1.16.1) output A, or two tabs (DG/S 1.1) output A and output B. The tabs will flash briefly for the purpose of simple recognition after the connection has been established.
+When the connection to the KNX has been established, the Options window of the Software Tool appears.
+The connection to the Gateway is indicated by the display of the tab output A. The tab will flash briefly for the purpose of simple recognition after the connection has been established.

-The field Device monitoring (fields enabled in configuration mode) indicates how many DALI devices have been detected by the DG/S and the number being monitored.
-If the number detected does not correspond with the number of monitored DALI devices, the DG/S cannot undertake correct ballast monitoring.
+The field Device monitoring (fields enabled in configuration mode) indicates how many DALI devices have been detected by the Gateway and the number being monitored.
+If the number detected does not correspond with the number of monitored DALI devices, the Gateway cannot undertake correct ballast monitoring.